-The advent and breadth (I won’t say depth, because there isn’t very much of that) of reality television in existence is depressing.
+The advent and breadth (I won’t say depth, because there isn’t very much of that) of reality television is depressing.
 Isn’t it?
 If you disagree with me – and you’re entirely within your rights to do so – then I wonder what appeals to you about the shows.
-Genuinely, I do wonder, as I see nothing more than anodyne shows and people trying to make themselves and their situations interesting.
+I see nothing more than anodyne shows and people trying to make themselves and their situations interesting.

-The concept first started back in 1999 over in the Netherlands with the eponymously-titled Big Brother, named – in a butchery of the original – after the omnipresent character in George Orwell’s 1984, a masterpiece of storytelling and getting more and more close to a non-fiction piece with every year; it doesn’t deserve the insult of being associated with such blandness on television.
+The concept first started back in 1999 over in the Netherlands with the eponymously-titled Big Brother, named – in a butchery of the original – after the omnipresent character in George Orwell’s 1984.
+That book is a mastery of storytelling and getting more and more close to a non-fiction piece with every year; it doesn’t deserve the insult of being associated with such blandness on television.

 When the UK version started back in 2001, I can remember it being sold as a clever, almost sociological study into human interaction when the outside world isn’t trying to force its way into your lives.
-With over 20 series now shown or in development, it’s quickly become apparent that this most certainly isn’t the case and, let’s be frank, never was; its entertainment and shock values were the only things they were actually interested in.
+With over 20 series now shown, it’s quickly become apparent that this most certainly wasn’t ever the case; its entertainment and shock values were the only things producers were actually interested in.

 The show is notable for involving the internet.
-Although the show typically broadcasts daily updates during the evening (criticised by viewers and former contestants – seeming to be, for all I know, genuinely surprised – for heavy editing by producers; that can’t be news to them, surely?), viewers can also watch a continuous feed from multiple cameras online.
+Although the show typically broadcasts daily updates during the evening (criticised by viewers and former contestants – seeming to be, for all I know, genuinely surprised – for heavy editing by producers – why are they surprised by that?), viewers can also watch a continuous feed from multiple cameras online.

 The reality genre has various standard tropes, including “confessionals” (also called talking heads, interview segments, or – as I prefer to call them – drivel) used by cast members to express their thoughts, which often double as the shows’ narration.
 In competition-based reality shows, a notable and growing number, there are other common elements, such as one participant being eliminated per episode, a panel of judges, and the concept of “immunity from elimination.”